 A Proposal by Bernard Harper PhD

-Currently, the look of traditional 24P movie-making on 35mm film is the most highly valued artistic aesthetic in the world.
-“Filmic” digital image making is so highly prized that all expensive TV productions must look like commercial movies to distance them aesthetically from low-cost television.
-But 24P also has multiple visual flaws that distort naturalness (see animations above) while constraining creativity, shooting costs/efficiency and a range of necessary developments.
-High brightness, 3D, smooth motion and distortion-free naturalness are all currently impossible to deliver with 24P movies.
+Currently, the look of traditional 24P movie-making on 35mm film is the most highly valued commercial aesthetic in the world.
+“Filmic” digital image making is so highly prized that all expensive TV productions must look like as if they have been shot on movie film to aesthetically distance them from low-cost television.
+However, 24P also has multiple visual artifacts that distort naturalness (see perspective animations above) while constraining creativity, shooting costs/efficiency and a range of necessary developments.
+Smooth motion perception, high brightness cinema, depth and distortion-free naturalness are all currently impossible to deliver with conventional 24P movie making.

 Worse still, for every minute of an actor’s performance, the standard 180° shutter angle fails to record 30 seconds of it!

 Current generation High Frame Rate cameras can record every nuance of performance and motion.
-But they are incompatible with industry standard single-lens projectors,* and have video-like artefacts rendering them “uncinematic” and with sometimes shockingly poor aesthetics.
-Future-24 however can solve all of these problems, while offering new opportunities for directors, the creative teams and even the commercial dynamics of modern filmmaking.
+But they are incompatible with industry standard single-lens projectors,* and have video-like artefacts rendering them “uncinematic” and often have sometimes shockingly poor aesthetics.
+Future-24 however can solve all of these problems while offering new opportunities for directors, the creative teams and even the commercial dynamics of modern filmmaking.

 Future-24 would deliver:

 Precision Follow-Focus at all apertures

 Subliminal Performance Capture in a single shot without body markers

 Automated Foreign Language Lip-synch

 Subliminal Scene Depth Capture using the same “single shot” method

 Subliminal HFR motion and panning delivered without video-like artifacts.